akshat666/redalert/README.md

 # Red Alert
-Emergency location tracking app , even without internet support
+Emergency location tracking android app , even without internet support (This was built originally for safety and location tracking)